AdvancedMUSicExplorer/AMUSE/amusePluginMIRToolbox/MIRToolbox/readme.txt

 MIRtoolbox license is based on GPL 2.0.
 As such, it can integrate codes from other GPL 2.0 projects, as long as their origins are explicitly stated.
 - codes from the Music Analysis Toolbox by Elias Pampalk (2004), related to the computation of Terhardt outer ear modeling, Bark band decomposition and masking effects.

 - openbdf and readbdf script by T.S.
-Lorig to read BDF files, based on openedf and readedf by Alois Schloegl.
+Lorig to read BDF files, based on openedf and readedf by Alois Schloegl,

+- implementation of Earth Mover Distance written by Yossi Rubner and wrapped for Matlab by Elias Pampalk.

+Code integrated with BSD license:
-Other code freely available integrated in the distribution:mp3read for Matlab by Dan Ellis, associated with the mpg123 decoder and the mp3info scanner.
+- mp3read for Matlab by Dan Ellis, which calls the mpg123 decoder and the mp3info scanner,
+- aiffread for Matlab by Kenneth Eaton.

 **